freerange/site/soups/weeknotes/week-911.snip.markdown

 I've opened [a pull request][playwright-pr] to use [Playwright] instead of [Cuprite] in the system tests in the hope that we can avoid some flakiness.
 I also revamped [an old spike][sticky-player-pr] I did into implementing an audio player that persists as the user navigates around the site.
 Foolishily I didn't write many notes at the time, so I've made an effort to try to write some after the fact.

 I spent a bit of time over the weekend trying to work out what to do about the [Stripe Connect] application fee shenanigans that I mentioned [last week].
-I think I'm a bit more confident that the current approach is the best of option.
+I think I'm a bit more confident that the current approach is the best option.
 However, I've now spotted a potential problem with how we'll explain Stripe payouts into our bank account using [DoubleAgent] and [FreeAgent][] [^1].
 I'm starting to wonder whether it might be worth creating a separate legal entity for Jam.
 This is always something we've planned to do at some point, but it's tricky to decide at when's the right time.

 Until next time!